 How to get started

-Students who are interested in biofeedback and would like to learn more about it should contact the Counseling and Testing Center at 404-413-1640 to speak with the Mind-Body Clinic coordinator.
+Students who are interested in biofeedback and would like to learn more about it should contact the Counseling Center at 404-413-1640 to speak with the Mind-Body Clinic coordinator.
 The student and the coordinator will decide together if the student meets the eligibility criteria for biofeedback training.
 The Mind-Body Clinic coordinator will then refer the student to a member of the biofeedback team for a demonstration and personal coaching session.
-When students are comfortable using the equipment on their own, they may begin using the biofeedback equipment in the Relaxation Room at their convenience during the Counseling and Testing Center’s business hours.
+When students are comfortable using the equipment on their own, they may begin using the biofeedback equipment in the Relaxation Room at their convenience during the Counseling Center business hours.

-To sign up for a training session, call the Counseling and Testing Center at 404-413-1640 or come by the Counseling and Testing Center at 75 Piedmont N.E., Suite 200A (Citizen’s Trust Building).
+To sign up for a training session, call the Counseling Center at 404-413-1640 or come by the Counseling Center at 75 Piedmont N.E., Suite 200A (Citizen’s Trust Building).